letsencrypt/website/content/en/certificates.md

 that the end-entity certificate has a trust chain leading to a trusted root certificate.
-Almost all server operators will choose to serve a chain including the intermediate certificate with Subject "R3" and Issuer "DST Root CA X3."
+Almost all server operators will choose to serve a chain including the intermediate certificate with Subject "R3" and Issuer "ISRG Root X1".
 The recommended Let's Encrypt client software, [Certbot](https://certbot.org), will make this configuration seamlessly.

 ## Roots